radius-project/radius/docs/content/user-guides/samples/eshop/2-infrastructure/index.md

 ## Next steps

-You now have a Bicep file which contains all the infrastructure for your eShop application.
 The following tempaltes include the default choices for each environment.
 Feel free to customize them if you want to try an alternate resource option described above.

 {{< tabs "Azure environment" "Kubernetes environment" >}}